Installation

 • Server

-• BIOVIA® Pipeline Pilot version 2022, 2023 or 2024 with secured protocol (HTTPS)
+• BIOVIA® Pipeline Pilot version 2023, 2024 or 2025 with secured protocol (HTTPS)

-• Schrödinger® LiveDesign version 2022+, 2023+ or 2024+ with secured protocol (HTTPS)
+• Schrödinger® LiveDesign version 2023+, 2024+ or 2025+ with secured protocol (HTTPS)

-• Access and permission
+• Access and permissions

 • BIOVIA® Pipeline Pilot: remote access to the Pipeline Pilot server and rights to install packages on it and restart Apache server